astefanutti/spring-boot-camel-rest-jpa/README.md

 When the example is running, a REST service is available to list the books that can be ordered, and as well the order statuses.
 As it depends on your OpenShift setup, the hostname for the route may vary.
-You can retrieve it by running the following command in OpenShift:
+You can retrieve it by running the following command:

     $ oc get routes -o jsonpath='{range .items[?(@.spec.to.name == "camel-rest-jpa")]}{.spec.host}{"\n"}{end}'